DjMomo/daikin-control/README.md

 description: represents the target humidity

-Daikin Emura FTXG-L does not support humidity related functionality.
+Daikin Emura FTXG-L and FVXS does not support humidity related functionality.

 device memorize last humidity state for each mode under dh* (dh1,dh2...) parameters.
 You can't set directly these.